NewPath-Consulting/Wild-Apricot-Press/README.md

 # License
-The License for WildApricot Press is completely free, and is used to verify that your WildApricot website is connected to your WordPress website.
-Please visit the [WildApricot Press website](https://newpathconsulting.com/wap/) to get your free license key or to inquire further about the WAP plugin!
+Please visit the [NewPath WildApricot Press website](https://newpathconsulting.com/wap/) to obtain your license key or to inquire further about the plugin!

-After installing each add-on, you can enter the license key for the WAP plugin and each add-on on the same Licensing page, under WAP Settings > Licensing.
+After installing each add-on, you can enter the license key for the NewPath WildApricot Press plugin and each add-on on the same Licensing page, under WAP Settings > Licensing.

 <img width="422" alt="wap licensing of add ons" src="https://user-images.githubusercontent.com/458134/131912822-42e0d808-c21f-4ea2-a612-94501254a728.png">

-# Release History
+== Frequently Asked Questions ==

+Q: What is the difference between NewPath WildApricot Press and Wild Apricot Login plugin?
+A: There are many differences including full support and maintenance, regular synchronization of data for logged in users, ability to sync all system, common and membership fields.
+Most importantly NewPath WildApricot Press has add-on architecture to enable more functionality to be made available over time via add-on plugins and blocks.

+Q: Does it work with my theme?
+A: It should.
+We make every effort to provide standard plugin code, but some themes may break with the plugin.
+Please let us know on our [support forum](https://talk.newpathconsulting.com) if you encounter any issues.
+We also recommend the [GeneratePress theme](https://generatepress.com) library for optimal design.

+== Changelog ==

 ## Version 1.0.1 - August 24, 2022
 - plugin now removes any saved options and synchronized user meta data when switching WildApricot sites via new API keys and license key swap
 - added options in Plugin Options to delete WildApricot meta data and sync'd users during plugin deletion
 - cosmetic changes to several user interface string to be more consistent and clear
+- plugin now called NewPath WildApricot Press

 ## Version 1.0.0 - August 9, 2022
 - first public release